 We know that so much of our work as criminal attorneys is about supporting our clients through the most difficult period of their lives.
 We honor the responsibility you entrust us with by remaining fully available to answer your questions, address your concerns, and handle your challenges.

 If you are facing federal charges, or if you are concerned about your conduct, please do not hesitate to contact us for a risk-free consultation.
 We have a legal duty to zealously represent you, as well as to keep our communications with you 100% confidential.
-Accordingly, when you seek our guidance, you can trust that you receiving the experienced, knowledgeable counsel of a firm who is entirely on your side.
+Accordingly, when you seek our guidance, you can trust that you receiving the experienced, knowledgeable counsel of a firm that is entirely on your side.

 Remember that whatever decisions have led you to your current position, your power lies in how you choose to handle this moment.
 We hope we have the opportunity to assist you.